fleschutz/csv2hpp/README.md

 csv2hpp
 =======
 **This little command-line tool converts databases from CSV file format (.csv suffix) into C/C++ header files.
-Your software projects can #include them and immediately work on large, structured, well-formed datasets.
-The time-consuming steps of data loading + allocating + checking + converting are skipped completely (already done by csv2hpp and the compiler).**
+Software projects can #include them and immediately work on large, structured, well-formed datasets.
+This skips the time-consuming and error-prone steps of data delivering/loading/allocating/checking/converting (done by csv2hpp and the compiler).**

 ♻️ Conversion
 --------------